futurewei-cloud/alcor-int/mizar-programming-flow.md

         self.exec_cli_rpc(log_string, cmd, expect_fail)
  * Question: what does this do when getting the substrate_ep data and reapply on the same droplet?

-# More questions:
-* where do we update phantom gateway?
-* how to we move a transit switch/router?

 # What is not included?
 * delete_simple_endpoint(self, vni, netid, ip, host):